 Units in condos are typically owned by different individuals, where the owners may have allocated parking spaces for their vehicles.
 Moreover, security is generally available 24 hours a day.
 This is a good choice for home buyers who value privacy and security.

-Due to the common facilities offered by condominiums for all their residents, they create a community atmosphere.
+Due to the common facilities offered by condominiums for all their residents, they create a community atmosphere for the outmost condo living.

 The JMB (Joint Management Body), MC (Management Corporation), or even the residential community of the condominium will take care of the condominium’s environment and facilities’ functionality, such as swimming pools, gymnasiums, playgrounds, BBQ areas, and parking lots which common condominiums feature in Malaysia.